 Always offer to provide your updated resume, including information regarding your skills and experiences, so the reference writer has current information to work with.

-If your recommendation writer asks you to provide a sample of the kind of reference letter you need, look online to find sample reference letters to show them.
+If your recommendation writer asks you to provide a sample of the kind of reference letter you need, review sample reference letters to show them.

 In addition to references, you may be asked to provide contact information for your present supervisor.
 Most prospective employers realize that you may not have shared the details of your job search with your current employer, and will ask your permission before contacting your supervisor to avoid jeopardizing your current position.